 From the Times (of London) Literary Supplement:

 Why the Trump dynasty will last sixteen yearsLuttwak is one of these titanically self-confident foreign-born national security intellectuals in the Kissinger / Brzezinski mode.
 Here’s David Samuels’ fun 2011 interview with him.

-Personally, I haven’t had a car for the last year, at least not when my wife is at work.
+Could a Trump dynasty in the White House survive for three more elections?Personally, I haven’t had a car for the last year, at least not when my wife is at work.
 I probably lost a little weight from all the walking to do errands.
 My son has the 1998 Infiniti with 250,000 plus miles, but I hope to get it back within a month.

 Instead of recognizing that the political implications of the income redistribution of globalized capitalism made Sanders and Trump the only two valid candidates, the leading commentators did the very opposite: they asserted in tones of unassailable certainty that both men were irremediably unelectable.
 That was, admittedly, a perfectly reasonable conclusion, given that neither happened to have a party to support them, which was then still considered the presumed prerequisite of electoral victories.
-And it was also true enough that Sanders could not hope for party support because of the professional contempt of with-it Democratic officials for the ageing socialist, who stubbornly failed to recognize the absolute centrality of identity politics in the third millennium, and who therefore persisted in talking of rich and poor, instead of African Americans, Hispanics, Native Americans, Aleuts, Asian-Americans, LGBT Americans, even white ones, if quietly.That rejection was perfectly matched by the class contempt of respectable Republicans for the ageing Don Juan with his hopelessly vulgar blue-collar tastes, in everything from his hairstyle to his food.
+And it was also true enough that Sanders could not hope for party support because of the professional contempt of with-it Democratic officials for the ageing socialist, who stubbornly failed to recognize the absolute centrality of identity politics in the third millennium, and who therefore persisted in talking of rich and poor, instead of African Americans, Hispanics, Native Americans, Aleuts, Asian-Americans, LGBT Americans, even white ones, if quietly.Luttwak has lots more to say, much of it interesting.